 - Project Leadership

-- I've led multiple concurrent and successful small-team projects.
-I love working with customers to learn what they need, get the most out of their budget, and end with everyone happy.
+- I've led multiple concurrent and successful small-team projects summing to fifteen developers.
+I love working with customers to learn what they need, get the most out of their budget, and move the business forward.

 - Software Practice

-- I'm a big fan of developer responsibility, steady improvement, and sustainable codebases.
+- I'm a big fan of developer responsibility, clear goals, steady improvement, and sustainable codebases.

 - Languages / Environments